Deshaun Watson again denies sexual misconduct claims

 “That includes males, females, everyone across the, the world.
 That’s one thing I do regret is the impact that it’s triggered on so many people.
 It’s tough to have to deal with.”

-Watson and his legal team have been adamant he won’t settle the lawsuits.
-He was asked if the recent cases have changed his stance.
+Watson and his legal team have maintained he won’t settle the lawsuits.
+He was asked if the recent cases have changed that.

 “I just want to clear my name and be able to let the facts and the legal procedures continue to play out,” he said.